Capital Improvement Program (CIP)

 Centennial Recreation Center (CRC) Expansion Project:

 The project is located at 171 W. Edmundson Avenue and involves constructing a building addition to the existing CRC and remodeling portions of the site’s parking lot, landscaping, and irrigation system.
-Project details and updates can be found on this website page.

 Street & Roads Projects